 Method 7: Change Security Level

-You can change the Security Level to Medium to not prevent the website to open on chrome browser.
+You can change the Security Level to Medium to not prevent the website from opening on the chrome browser.
 To Change Security Level by following these steps

 1. Click on the windows icon and search the Taskbar